QuickenLoans/cache_worker/README.md

 ### The `&init/1` Callback

-You might like to override the default implementation for the `&init/1` callback in order to take certain steps when your data worker starts up, the most obvious of which would be seeding your bucket with certain data.
+You might like to override the default implementation for the `&init/1` callback in order to take certain steps when your cache worker starts up, the most obvious of which would be seeding your bucket with certain data.

 Simply override the `&init/1` callback and return one of the following: